cppis/elio/README.md

 <br/>

 ### [Setting `Skaffold` on Windows](docs/setting.skaffold.md)
-`Skaffold` settings on windows for continuous developing Kubernetes-native app.
+`Skaffold` settings on windows for continuous developing a Kubernetes-native app.

 <br/><br/><br/>

 ## Run Echo
 `elio` use the [`viper`](https://github.com/spf13/viper) package to read configs.
-So reads configs from environment variable or local files using .
+It reads configs from environment variable or *yaml/json* files.
+There is a predefined format of configs.
 for example, `{Service}_IN_URL` is a listen url of service.

 > The `elio.Service` interface has a `Name()` method,